 Hard Wiring Your Home For Internet

 Central Point and Rooms

 Your first step is to determine what rooms in the house would need Internet.
 Then determine where the central cable runs will live.
-In my house, all of my cables and snake runs are centralized into to the basement.
+In my house, all of my cables and snake runs are centralized into the basement.
 This may not be the case for you.
-It maybe a closet or bedroom.
+It may be a closet or bedroom.
 Check to see if there are any existing cable runs in your house and see where they end.

 Existing Gang Boxes and Cabling

 In many cases, you may already have some wall plates with cabling already run.
-Many houses already have coaxial and telephone cable run to rooms.
+Many houses already have coaxial and telephone cables run to rooms.
 You can follow these existing runs with your new CAT 6 cables and use the existing gang boxes.
 Just replace the existing gang box with new covers that allow you to add quick connect Ethernet jacks and covers.
 If you do not have existing gang boxes, then you will have to install them yourself.
 This can take some time and planning.